LegendRhine/WDTP/Source/memo.md

 	- language: The language of UI text (String, language name).
 	- uiBackground
 	- uiTextColour: it has only 2 colors (dark/light) based on the background of UI.
-	- fontName: (haven't been use yet.)
+	- fontName: (haven't been using yet.)
 	- fontSize：The font-size of TextEditor.
 	- editorFontColour
 	- editorBackground